archer-y/perspective_tform/README.md

 # Perspective Transform

 This library projects aerial imagery onto the ground, so images can be overlayed on a satellite map.
-We used this library to project aerial images taken by a drone onto Google Earth tiles, ensuring that features matched between the aerial and satellite imagery.
+You can use the functions in this library to project aerial images taken by a drone onto Google Earth tiles.
 To perform the transformation, you will need imagery, GPS and attitude measurements.
 We mounted a camera, IMU and GPS receiver on a drone to obtain our datasets.

 ### Algorithm